Asim Sarajlić

-Asim Sarajlić (born 3 October 1975) is a Bosnian politician who was a member of the national House of Peoples from 2019 to 2023.
-He is a member of the Party of Democratic Action as well.

-Previously, Sarajlić was a member of the national House of Representatives from 2010 to 2018.
-From 2004 until 2010, he served as the municipal mayor of Vogošća.
+Asim Sarajlić (born 3 October 1975) is a Bosnian politician.
+He held a seat in the national House of Peoples from 2019 to 2023.
+Prior to this role, Sarajlić served as a member of the national House of Representatives from 2010 to 2018.
+From 2004 to 2010, he served as municipal mayor in Vogošća.
+He is a member of the Party of Democratic Action.

 Biography

 Born in Vogošća in 1975, Sarajlić holds a degree from the Faculty of Political Science at the University of Sarajevo.
 In April 1992, he joined the Army of the Republic of Bosnia and Herzegovina as a juvenile and was wounded twice in the Bosnian War.
 He is married to Emina Sarajlić and they have two children.

 Sarajlić served as mayor of the municipality of Vogošća from 2 October 2004 until 10 November 2010.

 At the 2010 election Sarajlić was elected to the national House of Representatives for the SDA party, and re-elected in 2014.
 After the 2018 election, in February 2019, Sarajlić was appointed to the national House of Peoples.
 He served as member of the House of Peoples until February 2023.

 Sarajlić was also a member of the presidency and Vice-president of the Party of Democratic Action until 3 March 2020, after which he resigned from both positions because of a political scandal.